wh-alice/mig_visualstudio/vs/misc/an-embedded-expression-may-not-be-used-here.md

 ---
-title: "An embedded expression may not be used here" ms.custom: "" ms.date: "2015-07-20"
+title: "An embedded expression may not be used here | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20"
 ms.prod: "visual-studio-dev14"